meanjager/JHGettingData_P1/readme.md

 Since there are 30 subjects and 6 activites, there are 180 total commbinations.
 An average is taken of every mean or standard deviation measurement.
 The output is provided as a wide table that satisfies the definition of tidy data that was provided above.

+###Using the script
+The script can be run by sourcing it to the console.
+It does not require arguments.
+All data is stored as variables and items like the download location should be edited there (e.g. fileUrl and destFile in the body of execution).
+Once the data has been processed, the script will produce a file in the working directory called 'tidyOut-[DATE & TIME].txt'.
+This file can be loaded back into R using the following command:

+yourVar <- read.table(file="tidyOut-[date & time].txt",header=TRUE)

+You can then manipulate the data as you see fit.